-Jurisdiction: Jurisdiction for any action whether in law or equity and whether founded in contract or in tort, brought by any user against CPA arising from or incidental to the user's operations on CPA property and/or its use of CPA's services or facilities shall lie exclusively in the Circuit Court of the Eighteenth Judicial Circuit in and for Brevard County, Florida.
-Use of CPA's facilities or receipt of its services by any user shall constitute that user's consent to jurisdiction and venue in accordance with this Rule and shall constitute that user's waiver of jurisdiction or venue in any other location or forum.
-This Rule does not apply to any action by any user against CPA which may be instituted pursuant to an Act of the Congress of the United States that expressly designates the jurisdiction in which such action shall be prosecuted, and from which CPA would not have sovereign or eleventh amendment immunity.
+Jurisdiction and Venue: Jurisdiction with respect to any claim or cause of action whether in law or equity and whether founded in contract or in tort, brought by any user against CPA arising from or incidental to the user's operations on CPA-owned property and/or its use of CPA's services or facilities shall lie exclusively in the County or the Circuit Courts of the Eighteenth Judicial Circuit in and for Brevard County, Florida, and in the United States District Court for the Middle District of Florida.
+Use of CPA's facilities or receipt of its services by any user shall constitute that user's consent to jurisdiction and venue in accordance with this Rule and shall constitute that user's waiver of any objection based upon forum non conveniens or any other law providing for change or transfer of venue to any other location or forum.
+This Rule does not apply to any action by any user against CPA which may be instituted pursuant to an Act of the Congress of the United States that expressly designates the jurisdiction in which such action shall be prosecuted, and from which CPA would not have sovereign or Eleventh Amendment immunity.